-Discovery could lead to faster diagnosis for some chronic fatigue syndrome casesNovember 14th, 2012 by Emily Caldwell in Diseases, Conditions, Syndromes /
+Discovery could lead to faster diagnosis for some chronic fatigue syndrome casesNovember 14, 2012 by Emily Caldwell in Medicine & Health / Diseases, Conditions, Syndromes

 For the first time, researchers have landed on a potential diagnostic method to identify at least a subset of patients with chronic fatigue syndrome (CFS), a complex disorder with no known definitive cause or cure.

 In a pilot study of six patients, scientists detected specific antibodies linked to latent Epstein-Barr virus reactivation in blood samples from people who had experienced classic CFS symptoms and responded to antiviral treatment.
 Control blood samples from 20 healthy people showed no such antibodies.